lineartimer/WebAppStarterPack/doc/notes.md

 - It's very cost-efficient
 - Triggers srart the function (e.g. HTTP requests or timers) and they may have input data

+## Admin

+To manage users, go to Microsoft Entry ID -> Users

+To assign roles to a subscription, go to the subscription and under Access Control (IAM) -> Role assignments you can list roles assigned to users or service principals.

 # Git

 - Mac: Github Desktop